A PDF version of this guide is available here.

 Lastly: your first whistle will probably take more time to make than the second.
 Don't worry, don't rush.
 Have fun.

 The following instructions assume that you are going to make a standard whistle in D, with a 3-cm-long mouthpiece.
 If you want to make a whistle in a different key, the only difference is the length of the initial PVC piece.
-For instance, for a whistle in C add 3.5 cm.
+For instance, if you want to make a C whistle, the pipe will be 3.5 cm longer.